tagconcierge/tc-woocommerce-plugin-free/gtm-ecommerce-woo/trunk/readme.txt

 By default this plugin push Ecommerce information to GTM DataLayer object that can be installed by other plugins or directly in the theme code.
 It can also embed GTM snippets, go to settings to configure it.

 = How to setup my GTM tags and triggers now? =

-It sounds you need some help in setting up your GTM container.
-Reach out to us using [this form](https://michal159509.typeform.com/to/IKbbSUXQ) and let's see what can be done.
+We know that settings up GTM workspace may be cumbersome.
+That's why the plugin comes with a JSON file you can import to your GTM workspace to create all required Tags, Triggers and Variables.

 = What Ecommerce events are supported? =